Frequently Asked Questions:

 The Park is located at Bronte Harbour, at the foot of Bronte Road

 Where can I park my car?

 There is street parking along Bronte road but parking is scarce.
-We encourage you to carpool when possible or take Oakville Transit to the Sobeys Mall, Jones & Lakeshore and walk 2 blocks south.
+We encourage you to carpool when possible or take Oakville Transit to the Mall at Jones & Lakeshore and walk 2 blocks south.
 Many businesses are closed on the Civic Holiday and may have space available.
 The Oakville Art Society usually negotiates all-day free parking with the Town Of Oakville.

 Are there banks, coffee shops nearby?

 Art in the Park will have a licensed food & beer garden.
 There are also several cafes and restaurants nearby on Bronte Road and Lakeshore Road.
 There are several banks on Lakeshore – all within walking distance.

 Are Dogs allowed in the Park?

 Yes, Art in the Park is a pet friendly event.
 Please be sure your four-legged friend is well-behaved and leashed..